 Friendly Disclaimer: Whilst I am an accountant, I’m not your accountant.
 The information in this article is legally correct but it is for guidance and information purposes only.
 Everyone’s situation is different and unique so you’ll need to use your own best judgement when applying the advice that I give to your situation.
 If you are unsure or have a question be sure to contact a qualified professional because mistakes can result in penalties.

-The transfer of assets such as company cars or laptops need to be included in this section
+The transfer of assets such as company cars or laptops needs to be included in this section of the P11d.

-How to Calculate Value the Benefit of Assets Transferred to Employees
+How to Calculate the Cash Value of Assets Transferred

 The section A value of an asset being transferred should be either:

 - The market value of the asset at the date of transfer** (less any cash contribution made on transfer);

 - A figure based on the cost to the employer.